Brizy Pro Review

 Brizy is currently free for downloading from their website and the WordPress plugin repository.

-Brizy Pro is currently in beta release but licenses are still available.
-All licenses come with complimentary access to Brizy Cloud.
+Brizy Pro is out of beta release and all licenses are available.
+All Brizy licenses come with complimentary access to Brizy Cloud.

 - $49 3 sites license with 1 year of support and plugin updates